 If the term spring break makes you think of tequila shots and parties on the beach, then think again!
+There are so many fantastic family friendly spring break destinations that are perfect to take the kids, with activities for the whole family.
 Take a look at my list of totally family friendly spring break destinations to explore with your family this year!

 Swim with the dolphins at Atlantis Paradise Island in the Bahamas